 My name is Charmaine McKernan.
 I live locally in Chatswood and have been living on the Shore since 2001.

-I am a trained remedial sports massage therapist (RMT Level 6) which I obtained at the London School of Sports Massage during my extended OE.
+I initially trained as a remedial sports massage therapist (RMT Level 6) which I obtained at the London School of Sports Massage during my extended OE.
 Fun times.
 I have trained under the Dr Vodder school to complete my post graduate certificate in Manual Lymphatic Drainage (MLD) and Combined Decongestive Therapy (CDT).
-At the clinic, I specialise in Manual Lymphatic Drainage (MLD), Lymphoedema and Lipoedema care.
+At the clinic, I specialise in Manual Lymphatic Drainage (MLD) for Lymphoedema, Lipoedema and Chronic Venous Insufficiency treatments.
+I also offer Oncology Massage and McLoughlin Scar Tissue Release (MSTR).

 In my first blog post (December ’18) I talk about the clinic practice.
 Please check in as I will be posting regular updates on topics that align with the Clinic practice.